Learn Your Zodiac Animal

-Chinese New Year falls on February 16th this year – have you made plans to celebrate?
-Traditionally, the evening before Chinese New Year Day, families gather to have a delicious dinner.
-Windows and doors are usually decorated with red paper cut-outs and poetry so the new year is blessed with good fortune.
+Every year on the Lunar New Year, a new zodiac animal becomes prominent.
+Lunar New Year falls in January or February each year.
+Traditionally, on the evening before Lunar New Year, families gather to have a celebratory dinner.
+Windows and doors are usually decorated with red paper cutouts and poetry so that the new year is blessed with good fortune.
 Other traditions include lighting firecrackers and giving money in red paper envelopes.
-Did you know the color red symbolizes good luck?
+Did you know that the color red symbolizes good luck in China?

 Rat: Charming, imaginative